Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 In addition to the collective work:

-– A one-hour individual interview with Juju Alishina (by appointment, outside of the workshop hours)
+– A one-hour individual consultation with Juju Alishina (by appointment, outside of the workshop hours)

 – A booklet of 10 online courses, valid for one year